slaughtr/ghext/README.md

 ## Known Bugs

 _ Occasionally the login popup will cause the app to crash when you click login.
 The fragment just can't getActivity occasionally.
-I have no idea why. _
+I have no idea why.

+There are a few unnecessary buttons and options that do nothing at the moment.
+I plan to implement these later, or remove them completely.
+Some dialogs could also use a little more info for the user.
+These will be updated._

 ## Support and contact details